Who Qualifies for CTA’s Assistance:

 - K-1 income unless it is interest or dividend income, short or long term capital gains, or royalty income (only from a K-1).

-- IRA: If distribution was from SIMPLE IRA or SEP IRA
+- Distribution was from SIMPLE IRA or SEP IRA

 - Farm income